trailofbits/manticore/README.md

 Then, install the Z3 Theorem Prover.
 Download the [latest release](https://github.com/Z3Prover/z3/releases/latest) for your platform and place the `z3` binary in your `$PATH`.

-> Note: The `--no-binary` flag is a workaround for a known Capstone [issue](https://github.com/aquynh/capstone/issues/445) that may occur.

 ### For developers

-For a dev install, run:
+For a dev install that includes dependencies for tests, run:

 ```
 pip install -e --no-binary capstone --no-binary keystone-engine .[dev]
 ```

-This installs a few other dependencies used for tests which you can run with some of the commands below:
+You can run the tests with the commands below:

 ```
 cd /path/to/manticore/